Azure/azure-powershell/src/Compute/Compute/help/Add-AzVhd.md

 ### DirectUploadToManagedDiskSet
 ```
 Add-AzVhd [-ResourceGroupName] <String> [-LocalFilePath] <FileInfo> -DiskName <String> [-Location] <String>
- [-DiskSku <String>] [-DiskOsType <OperatingSystemTypes>] [-DiskSizeGB <Int32>] [-Zone <String[]>]
+ [-DiskSku <String>] [-Zone <String[]>]
  [[-NumberOfUploaderThreads] <Int32>] [-AsJob]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzVhd** cmdlet uploads on-premises virtual hard disks, in .vhd file format, to a managed disk or a blob storage account.
+The **Add-AzVhd** cmdlet uploads an on-premise virtual hard disk to a managed disk or a blob storage account.<br/><br/>

-You can configure the number of uploader threads that will be used or overwrite an existing blob in the specified destination URI.
+The virtual hard disk being uploaded needs to be a .vhd file and in size N * Mib + 512 bytes.
+Using Hyper-V functionality, **Add-AzVhd** will convert .vhdx file to a .vhd file before uploading.
+It will convert dynamically sized .vhd file to a fixed size .vhd and resize.
+If Hyper-V is not found, an error will occur with a message including a link to directions on how to enable Hyper-V and manual steps for resizing and converting. <br/><br/>

-For Default Parameter set, also supported is the ability to upload a patched version of an on-premises .vhd file.
+For Default Parameter set (upload to blob), also supported is the ability to upload a patched version of an on-premises .vhd file.
 When a base virtual hard disk has already been uploaded, you can upload differencing disks that use the base image as the parent.
-Shared access signature (SAS) URI is supported also.
+Shared access signature (SAS) URI is supported also. <br/>
+For Direct Upload to Managed Disk Parameter set, parameters: ResourceGroupName, DiskName, Location, DiskSku, and Zone will be used to create a new disk, then the virtual hard disk will be uploaded to it.

 ## EXAMPLES